 Mr. Sardi was a Marine and, fittingly, the memorial began with a procession of four Marines in dress uniform.
 The two on the outside bore firearms, while the center two held the flags of the United States and the Marine Corps.
 The audience was asked to stand during the playing of "The Star Spangled Banner."

+An extended slide show followed, covering Mr. Sardi's long life.
+(He died on Jan.
+4 at the age of 91.)
+The pictures testified to his love of horses, rare sports cars and the mounted police.
+Also pictured were several of Mr. Sardi's palatial homes over the years, indicating that the restaurant provided him with a rather good living.
 David Sardi, one of Mr. Sardi's four adopted children, spoke of the final time he saw his father alive.
 "I asked him, 'Around the time you were my age, you were having a hell of a good time, weren't you?'
 He paused, and then said, "Ohhhh, yes."
 He described his father as a kind, modest, generous, a "singularly uncomplicated man" who believed "life's meaning is in its living."
 He told of how his father had once received a letter from a woman from Japan, whose daughter had received a music scholarship in New York, but could only take advantage of it if she had a guardian.
 The woman had read of Mr. Sardi's generosity in a magazine, and asked if he might act as the girl's sponsor.
 Though the mother and child were complete strangers to the restaurateur, Mr. Sardi agreed and supported the girl.

 The "fifth" Sardi child, Etsko Tazaki, then appeared and played a classical selection on the Steinway grand.